pycage/shellfish/doc/tutorial/concepts.md

 Note how `label2` incorporates the value of a property of `label1` in its own `text` property.
-The value of `label2`'s `text` property is a binding, expressed by a line of code written in JavaScript.
+The value of `label2`'s `text` property is a binding, expressed by code written in JavaScript.

 Elements that may contain other elements nested inside are called *container elements*.
 Let's nest a label inside a box: